Ticker

 Introduction

-• Do not ignore or avoid the event
+• Don't ignore or avoid acknowledging the situation

 2. Treat the Event Separately from Yourself